junxit/us-congress-bills-114/metadata.md

 - 2016-06-08 — The Speaker designated the Honorable Jody B. Hice to act as Chairman of the Committee.
 - 2016-06-08 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3536)
 - 2016-06-08 — The previous question was ordered pursuant to the rule. (consideration: CR H3535, H3537)
+- 2016-06-09 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.